toradex/moses/clients/python/docs/DevicesApi.md

 # **device_getimages**
 > list[DockerImage] device_getimages(device_id)

-list images
+List container images on the device

-Get images available on a specified device
+Get list of all container images available on a specified device

 ### Example